 - Incorporate open public space into all future developments. - Reduce traffic congestion through a combination of methods including walkable space, bike lanes, public transportation and new connections. - Allow for the creation of neighborhood amenities like groceries and retail shops (and restaurants). - Preserve and redefine future opportunities like high tech and light manufacturing.

-framework for:
+Develop a comprehensive framework for: